mm80843/T3.5/docs/bp_0.md

 ### Capabilities

-Well-functioning of the Rotational Shift System lays on three main pillars – 1) a shift booking system for division of workforce into specific groups depending on the situation 2) enlightenment of the users through information campaigns about the logic behind this measure 3) a robust testing plan for a quick reaction time in case of infection in one of the groups
+The good functioning of the rotational shift system is based on three main pillars - 1) a shift booking system that assigns workers to specific groups depending on the situation 2) education of users through information campaigns about the logic of this measure 3) a robust testing plan for a quick response time in case of infection in one of the groups

 ### Restrictions and limitations

-A number of restrictions and limitations were identified for this specific measure:
+A number of limitations and constraints were identified for this specific measure:
-- Users  (staff mostly)' non-acceptance
+- Non-acceptance by users (mainly staff)
-- Behavioural change
+- Change of behavioural patterns
-- Risk of having to duplicate resources: business inefficiency might entail higher costs to final users to mitigate financial impact.
+- Risk of duplication of resources: Inefficiencies in the organisation could result in higher costs to end users to mitigate financial impact.
-- Need for greater planning including testing of users
+- Better planning needed, including testing for users
 - Misinformation
-- Slow reaction time
+- Slow response time
 - Number of users

 ### Transmission